colshrapnel/phpdelusions.net/sql_injection.md

 <a name="7">&nbsp;</a>
 ###One little trick.#typehinted

 So far so good.
 But here we face another problem.
-Even with regular types sometimes we need to set data type explicitly, to let driver understand how to format this particular value.
+Even with regular types sometimes we need to set data type explicitly, to let the driver understand how to format this particular value.
 A classical example for PDO:

     $stm = $db->prepare('SELECT * FROM table LIMIT ?, ?');
     $stm->execute([1,2]);